planetaryhablab/Ohio-SETI/README.md

 # License

 Ohio SETI Data © 2024 by PHL @ UPR Arecibo is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/

 _v0a (October 8, 2024)_